courtnieross/camelot-pta.github.io/index.md

   * directly involved in programs that benefit our children.
   * offering suggestions when the staff needs a parental point of view.
-  * helping plan ongoing programs and over support to initiatives that bring new ideas to the school.
+  * helping plan ongoing programs and offer support to initiatives that bring new ideas to the school.
   * offering the teachers and administrators support whenever we can!

 **2016-2017 Leadership**